pingcap/community/CONTRIBUTING.md

 Follow this style to write TiDB code comment.

-Format:
+**Format:**

-- Use **//** for a single-line comment and trailing comment.
+- Use // for a single-line comment and trailing comment.
-- Use **/* ... */** for a block comment (used only when needed).
+- Use /* ... */ for a block comment (used only when needed).
 - Use **gofmt** to format your code.
 - Place the single-line and block comment above the code it’s annotating.
 - Fold long lines of comments.
-- Each line of text in your code and comment should be at most 100 characters long.
-- Do not use relative URLs; use **absolute URLs** instead.

-Language:
+- The maximum width for a line is 100 characters.
+- For a comment containing a URL

+    - Use a **relative URL** if the text is linked to a file within the same GitHub repository.
+    - Use an **absolute URL** in **docs and docs-cn repositories** if the code with this comment is copied from another repository.

+**Language:**

 - Word